skip to content

 Making a will

-Making a valid will is the only way people can be sure that their property will be distributed according to their wishes.
-Even if the statutory order (see If there is no will) exactly describes the way a person wants their property distributed, the estate will usually be dealt with more quickly and cheaply if there is a will.
+Making a valid will is the only way a person can be sure that their property will be distributed according to their wishes after they have died.
+Even if the law of intestacy (see If there is no will) exactly describes the way a person wants their property distributed, the estate will usually be dealt with more quickly and cheaply if there is a will.

 Who can make a will?

-In making a will, a person must have the testamentary capacity (mental capacity) to know what he or she is doing.
-They must know that, by their actions, they are making a will which will distribute their property after death.
-A court or tribunal may limit a person's will making capacity - for example, where a protection order is made under the Aged and Infirm Persons Property Act 1940 (SA) or where directions are made in relation to a protected person under the Guardianship and Administration Act 1993 (SA) [s 56].
+A court or tribunal may limit a person's will-making capacity, such as where a protection order is made under the Aged and Infirm Persons Property Act 1940 (SA) or where directions are made in relation to a protected person under s 56 of the Guardianship and Administration Act 1993 (SA).

-Anyone over 18 years, with the required mental capacity, can make a will in South Australia [Wills Act 1936 (SA) s 5(1)].
-People under 18 years can make a will if they are or have been married or with the permission of the Supreme Court.
-The Supreme Court may also authorise a will or an alteration to be made where a person lacks testamentary capacity (mental capacity) [Wills Act 1936 (SA) s 7].
+People younger than 18 can make a will if they are or have been married or with the permission of the Supreme Court [Succession Act 2023 (SA) ss 5, 6].
+The Supreme Court may also authorise a will or an alteration where a person lacks legal capacity [Succession Act 2023 (SA) s 7].

 Should a lawyer prepare the will?